-Yes, you can drink coffee before working out.
+Yes, you can drink coffee as a pre-workout drink.
 Apart from being a good source of caffeine, it also has tons of fat-burning properties, especially if you drink it without sugar or cream.
-Drink it at least 30 minutes before your workout for optimum boost.
-You may also take some green tea extract as a pre-workout drink.

 How much caffeine is in a pre-workout?

-It depends, but on average, a pre-workout contains around 50 to 200 mg of caffeine.
+A pre-workout contains around 50 to 200 mg of caffeine on average.
 That's about 2 cups of coffee with around 100 mg of caffeine each.

 However, some pre-workouts may go as high as 400 mg of caffeine per serving which is considered a safe and healthy daily limit.
 Other pre-workouts for women can go as low as 50 mg though.
 It's best to check the nutrition facts label to know how much you're getting per serving.